 Who Will Win The 2017 Grammy ‘Song Of The Year’?
-“Love Yourself” And “7 Years” Peak Interest, Does “Formation” Or “Hello” Have A Chance?
+‘Love Yourself’ And ‘7 Years’ Peak Interest, Does ‘Formation’ Or ‘Hello’ Have A Chance?

 Mike Posner wrote “I Took A Pill In Ibiza” by himself and the song quickly became the club hit of the year.

-Beyonce had an extremely successful year following the release of her visual album Lemonade.
+Beyonce had an extremely successful year following the release of her visual album, Lemonade.
 Her hit single “Formation” was written by Beyonce in collaboration with Khalif Brown, Asheton Hogan, and Michael L. Williams II.

 Adele’s major worldwide hit “Hello” was written by Adele and Greg Kurstin.

-Justin Bieber seems to be getting back on track and has released some great music this year, including the smash hit “Love Yourself” which was written in collaboration with Benjamin Levin and Ed Sheeran.
+Justin Bieber seems to be getting back on track and has released some great music this year, including the smash hit “Love Yourself,” which was written in collaboration with Benjamin Levin and Ed Sheeran.

 Lukas Graham became the breakout star of the year with his release of “7 Years,” which was written by Graham, Stefan Forrest, Morten Pilegaard, and Morten Ristorp.